 Perhaps, before I answer this question, I should define what is a cutting edge wine?
-In the past it could have been the use of stainless steel tanks, when none were used before, or the use of cultured yeasts specifically bred to impart particular flavours and aromas in a wine.
-But now, these things are main stream.
+In the past, it could have been the use of stainless steel tanks, when none were used before, or the use of cultured yeasts specifically bred to impart particular flavours and aromas in a wine.
+But now, these things are mainstream.
 What is new and cutting edge is looking to the past, at the “ancient” methods of wine production and growing grapes organically.
 Many people have said that wine is made in the vineyard, and wine makers need to be careful not to apply too heavy a hand and ruin what the grapes have to offer.

 There are several “ancient” methods that are now being experimented with around the world.
 I think Europe would have been the start of producing what is now known as “natural” wines.
-According to DJ Kearney, at it’s simplest, a Natural wine is one that “has nothing added to it“.
+According to DJ Kearney, at its simplest, a Natural wine is one that “has nothing added to it“.
 That would mean things like adding sulfites to clean the wine bottles or adding cultured yeast would not qualify for a natural wine.
-In BC several wineries, including Okanagan Crush Pad, Tantalus Vineyards, Little Farm Winery, and Laughing Stock Vineyards hae all been experimenting with natural wines.
+In BC several wineries, including Okanagan Crush Pad, Tantalus Vineyards, Little Farm Winery, and Laughing Stock Vineyards have all been experimenting with natural wines.

 Some key points that may help you identify a natural wine: